 You can choose to rename your integration by typing directly into the Integration Name field or leaving the name as is.
 We recommend entering a unique integration name if you plan on creating multiple configurations.
 This customization allows for easier navigation and organization of your integration suite.

-Once you've settled on a name, you'll move on to Trigger Conditions.
+Once you've settled on a name, move on to the trigger dropdown.

 Defining when the integration will trigger

-In the Trigger Conditions section, you'll establish the criteria required in order for the integration to trigger.
+In the Trigger section, you'll establish the requirements to activate the integration.

-Event will be the only trigger option available since campaigns represent events.
+Event is typically selected here since campaigns represent events.
 The Actions dropdown provides a list of actions that need to happen to an event in order for the integration to trigger.

 Turning the integration on